PiBrewing/craftbeerpi4-documentation/master/development/example_actor.md

         return self.state
 ```

-The run fucntion is also required for all actors.
+The run function is also required for all actors.
 It can be more or less empty and contain just the `while self.running == True:` loop with an `await asyncio.sleep(1)`.
 However, this function is used here for proportional heating to emulate PWM.
 One could also call it "poor man's PWM".
 In the parameter section, the user could select the parameter `SamplingTime` which defines the the the time for one heat cycle.
 If the time is for instance 5 seconds and the power is set to 60% the function will switch the heater on for 3 seconds and turns it off for 2 seconds.
 These times vary with the power setting.
 The `run` function is continuously running, while the actor is available in the system.
 The proportional heating is done, as long as `self.state = True`.

 ```python
     async def run(self):